THE CENTENARY SUZUKI SCHOOLGroup Classes and Individual Lessons

-This is for our most advanced violists and allows for pieces played in 3 or 4-part harmony.
+This is for our most advanced violists and it allows for complimentary pieces to be played, usually in 3 or 4-part harmony.

-Summer is a great time to progress since there is no school or homework!
-In order to maintain all the work accomplished this year, keep a routine going by taking regularly scheduled private lessons over the break.
-Please email or call your teacher to check their availability.
+Summer is a great time to learn more music since there is no school or homework!
+Most of our students keep a routine going by taking regularly scheduled private lessons over the break, it helps to maintain all the work accomplished during year.
+Please talk to your teacher to check their availability.
 If your teacher is gone much or all of the summer, several other teachers are available to give additional lessons.
 We urge you to study with your normal teacher, supplementing with other teachers as needed.
-Summer lesson forms will be available through your private teacher beginning in May and must be paid through the CSS office by June 1st for payroll.
+Summer lesson forms will be available through your private teacher beginning in May and must be paid through the Centenary Website or the Hurley Music Office by June 1st.